 What trims are there on the new BMW X6?

 The new X6 will come in three trims in the UK: Sport, M Sport and M Performance, with varying levels of kit.
 Sport gets adaptive two-axle air springs, M Sport adds more aggressive bodywork and a throatier exhaust system, as well as high-gloss black trinkets inside and out to make it appear sportier, if that's your thing.
 The Sport gets 19-inch wheels, while the M Sport will roll on 21-inch rims.
 Expect more bits of dark plastic inside and outside the higher up you go.

 The M Performance X6 sits at the top of the range, and includes an Adaptive M suspension, M Sport diff and uprated sound system among other bits.

 What about engines?

 Like the X5, the X6 will launch with four different engines: two petrol and two diesel.
 A 523bhp V8-powered X6 M50i tops the petrol line, while a six-cylinder inline diesel – with four turbochargers and 395bhp – is the most powerful diesel on offer.
-It’s not clear yet if the petrol engine will make it to EU markets, since the same engine doesn’t in the X5.

 As you’d expect, the X6 comes with all the safety features and other tech as the X5, so expect adaptive cruise, collision warning along with steering assistance with lane control capability.
 The car will also emergency stop if it thinks the driver is unable to control the vehicle, and it’ll eventually pull up on the hard shoulder.